Jorge Medina (cardinal): Pro-Prefect and Prefect

 On 21 June 1996 Medina was appointed Pro-Prefect of the Congregation for Divine Worship and the Discipline of the Sacraments in Rome, being given the title of Prefect of the Congregation from 23 February 1998 until his retirement on 1 October 2002.

 Cardinal

 Medina was created a Cardinal-Deacon in the consistory of 21 February 1998, with the title of San Saba.

 Medina was one of the cardinal electors who participated in the 2005 papal conclave.
 Following the conclusion of the conclave, as Cardinal Protodeacon, the senior cardinal deacon, he announced to the world the election of Pope Benedict XVI.
 He was the first non-Italian to do so in centuries and the first Latin American.
 As protodeacon, Medina imposed the pallium on Pope Benedict XVI and was one of the three cardinals who made the public act of obedience to him at the papal inauguration.

-In retirement he returned to Chile in order to work as a parish priest.
+In retirement he returned to Chile in order to work as a priest in a parish in Las Condes.
 In the same period he published many short works of a pastoral nature.

+Death and legacy

 He died in Santiago on 3 October 2021.
+Months after his death, a small park in his hometown was named after him by the local Council.